AlibabaCloudDocs/cdn/intl.en-US/Acceleration in Hong Kong (China), Macao (China), Taiwan (China), and regions outside China/Configure CDN acceleration/Configure Alibaba Cloud CDN in accelerated regions outside mainland China in the CDN console.md

 ## Step 3: Configure a CNAME record

 After you add a domain name to Alibaba Cloud CDN, Alibaba Cloud CDN verifies the ownership of the domain name.
 After the domain name passes the ownership verification, Alibaba Cloud CDN assigns a Canonical Name \(CNAME\) to the domain name.
 To enable CDN acceleration for the domain name, you must add a CNAME record to map the domain name to the CNAME.
 This way, requests sent to the domain name can be redirected to CDN nodes.
-The following example demonstrates how to add a CANME record for the domain name.
+The following example demonstrates how to add a CNAME record for the domain name.
 Alibaba Cloud DNS \(previously known as HiChina\) is used in the example.

 1. Obtain the CNAME assigned to the domain name.